Yokai-Yard/snowconekit/.github/CONTRIBUTING.md

 ## Release notes

-RainbowKit uses [Changesets](https://github.com/changesets/changesets) to manage versioning and publishing.
+SnowConeKit uses [Changesets](https://github.com/changesets/changesets) to manage versioning and publishing.

 Each PR with a user-facing change (API change, bug fix, notable UI update, etc.) should include a “changeset”, which is a markdown file in the `.changeset` directory.
 This directory acts as a release queue and is automatically cleared out after each release.